 Mistake 2: Ignoring Taste

 Fair trade doesn't mean sacrificing flavor.
 In fact, many cooperatives now produce specialty-grade beans.
 Blind tasting should be part of your procurement process.
 Don't settle for mediocre coffee just because it's certified.
+In my experience, the best ethical programs start with a cupping table, not a certificate.

 Mistake 3: Underinvesting in Maintenance